efernandezleon/postmetheus/README.md

 [![GitHub Super-Linter](https://github.com/efernandezleon/postmetheus/workflows/Super-Linter/badge.svg)](https://github.com/marketplace/actions/super-linter)

-This repository is for the **PostMetheus**, a tool to continuously check an API described in a Postman collection and exporting the metrics via Prometheus.
+A tool for continuously checking an API described in a Postman collection and exporting the metrics via Prometheus.

 **The end goal of this tool:**

-- Take in advantage of the testing feature of Postman to use it as a **Continuous Testing of APIs**
+- Take advantage of the testing feature of Postman to use it as a **Continuous Testing of APIs**
-- Provide an easy way to run periodically this monitoring without external and more sophisticated tools like NewRelic
+- Provide an easy way to periodically run this monitoring testing without external and more sophisticated tools like NewRelic
-- Expose the testing report as a **Prometheus** metrics in order to include in your own monitoring and alert workflows
+- Expose the testing report as a **Prometheus** metrics in order to include them in your own monitoring and alert workflows

 ## Requirements: